permoller/CrudApp/README.md

 If multiple instances of the application are running at the same time it is required that each instance is initialized with a different generator-id to ensure unique IDs are generated.

+# Supporting different database types

+Using configuration it is posible to specify the type of database the application should use. `CrudAppDbContext` currently supports `Sqlite`, `PostgreSql`, `MsSql` and `MySql`.

 # Automatic registration of entity types in EF Core

 Types that inherit from `EntityBase` are automatically registered in Entity Framework in `CrudAppDbContext`.